 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Augatis, Alex J., "Face selectivity in the dihydropyrone Diels-Alder reaction and studies toward the total synthesis of phomactin A" (2010).
 Chemistry - Dissertations.
-Paper 166.
+166.